 Location: Train to Machu Picchu

 I awoke to the sound of Nick’s alarm clock piercing the silence.
 I slapped down on the snooze button and looked over to my roommate, Faris.
 He was also awoken by the unbelievably annoying noise coming from the tiny machine.
-We acknowledges each other and nodded off with a mutual understanding of “five more minutes”.
-Five minutes later we were reawokened by the alarm and decided that we would finally get up and wake our other roommates.
-I woke Ryo and Nick, put on some clothes, and proceeded to walk around the hotel waking up the rest of the group.
-Afterwards, everyone was downstairs eating a delicious breakfast of pancakes, fruit, nutella, eggs, juice, oatmeal, etc. we grabbed our previously-packed overnight bags and walked to the train station in Ollantaytambo.
+We acknowledge each other and nodded off with a mutual understanding of “five more minutes”.
+Five minutes later, we were reawakened by the alarm and decided that we would finally get up and wake our other roommates.
+I woke Ryo and Nick, put on some clothes and proceeded to walk around the hotel waking up the rest of the group.
+Afterwards, everyone was downstairs eating a delicious breakfast of pancakes, fruit, Nutella, eggs, juice, oatmeal, etc. we grabbed our previously packed overnight bags and walked to the train station in Ollantaytambo.

-We were all ushered off by Sky, Devin, William and Natalie.
+Sky, Devin, William and Natalie ushered us all off.
 We walked up the street to our hotel and gathered in the lobby to be assigned our rooms and roommates for that night.
 We relaxed for a little while before splitting into groups to go out to get food.
 My group, along with two others, merged and created a large group of 12 people eating together at a sub par restaurant across the street from our hotel.
 When we got back to our hotel we went to the top floor/restaurant room and wrote our essays on our reactions and thoughts of the trip.
-After writing about our many service projects we were given an hour or two of downtime before meeting in the lobby to leave for dinner.
+After writing about our many service projects, we were given an hour or two of downtime before meeting in the lobby to leave for dinner.

 This is when I failed my duty as team leader.
 I let down the whole team by forgetting to account for two people still in their rooms.
 We ended up arriving to the restaurant and settling in before I was informed of my mistake.
 Embarrassed, I offered to run back to the hotel to get them but found out Natalie was already on her way with both students.